majimba/everything-zambia/README.md

 This is not just research - this is a **MASTER'S MEDIA PROJECT** and **CULTURAL MOVEMENT** that captures, celebrates, and amplifies Zambia's cultural heartbeat while fostering critical conversations about governance, digital life, and modern Zambian identity.

 **We are building the definitive cultural platform - from ancient kingdoms to modern democracy, from constitutional rights to youth-focused social documentaries, from traditional ceremonies to digital innovation.**

+**Strategic Vision:** Guided by our comprehensive [Strategic Growth Implementation Plan](knowledge_base/STRATEGIC_GROWTH_IMPLEMENTATION_PLAN.md), we are building Everything Zambia into a world-class knowledge ecosystem that democratizes access to Zambian knowledge through innovative content creation, educational programming, and community engagement.

 ### 🎯 **Our Mission**
 **WHY:** To capture, celebrate, and amplify Zambia's cultural heartbeat through authentic storytelling that bridges tradition, modernity, and global curiosity.